EnergyModelsX/EnergyModelsGeography.jl/docs/src/area_mode/corridor.md

 - **`from::Area`** and **`to::Area`**:\
   The field `from` denotes the area in which the corridor is originating while field `to` denotes the area to which resources are transported in the corridor.
   This is especially important for unidirectional transmission.
-  It does not have a meaning in the case of bidirectional transmission,.
+  It does not have a meaning in the case of bidirectional transmission.
 - **`modes::Vector{<:Transmission}`**:\
   It is in general possible to include an arbitray number of *[transmission modes](@ref lib-pub-mode)* within a single corridor.
   As an example, you could consider both AC and DC power flow between area 1 and area 2.